O'Shea Jackson Jr.: Television

 On February 6, 2018, Jackson played hip hop legend Kool Herc in a segment of Drunk History.
 On October 4, 2019, Jackson made a guest appearance on the debut of WWE SmackDown on Fox.

 Jackson starred opposite Dave Franco in the comedy series The Now.
 It was originally set to be released on Quibi, but was ultimately released on The Roku Channel on December 10, 2021.

 In the 2021 basketball drama show, Swagger, Jackson plays Ike Edwards, a former rising star who struggles to coach a young high-stake basketball team.
 The series premiered on October 29, 2021 on Apple TV+.

 He played Kawlan Roken in the Disney+ Star Wars series, Obi-Wan Kenobi.
 On May 15, 2025, Jackson made a special guest appearance on that night's edition of TNA Impact!.

 Personal life

 Jackson has a daughter, Jordan Reign Jackson, born in August 2017 with his ex-girlfriend, Jackie Garcia.
-He is a fan of professional wrestling (in which he has his own podcast recapping the sports' most recent events called No Contest Wrestling), the Los Angeles Kings of the NHL, the Los Angeles Rams in the NFL, anime and Pokémon.
+He is a fan of professional wrestling (in which he has his own podcast recapping the sports' most recent events called No Contest Wrestling), the Los Angeles Kings of the NHL, the Los Angeles Rams in the NFL and anime, including Dragon Ball Z, One Piece and Pokémon.